coolguy284/html5-time-tracker/info/formats/storage_v3.0.md

             used to hide "deleted" events so that the user can undelete them by pressing the undelete button (a purge button is also provided to irreversably remove all invisible events)
-          [1] boolean: manually added / edited flag if this is true, it indicates an event that was added after the fact, or edited [2] number / string: timestamp
+          [1] boolean: manually added / edited flag if this is true, it indicates an event that was added after the fact, or edited [2] boolean: annotation exists
+          [3] number: timestamp
-            the number of milliseconds since the unix epoch (start of Jan 1 1970) in UTC (this is in contrast to format V1 storing the timestamp in local time) if the number is less than or equal to the javascript safe integer limit (9 007 199 254 740 991), it is stored as a number, otherwise it is stored as a string
+            the number of milliseconds since 2023-08-23 UTC (this is in contrast to format V1 or V2 storing the timestamp in local time)
-          [3] number: timestamp offset
+          [4] number: timestamp offset
             the number of minutes relative to utc of the event, as this is still useful information to know
             example:
               a number of 60 would mean UTC+01:00
-          [4] array: active events
+          [5] array: active events
             an array of the current active events
-          [5] string (optional): annotation
+            [
+              zero or more entries of the following format:
+              number: eventIndex
+            ],
+          if annotation exists:
+            [6] string: annotation
               an optional text description for the event, used if an extra clarification is needed ],
         ...
       ]
+    if hasAddlUncompressedEvents:
+      ["uncompressedEvents"]: array: additional uncompressed events at end same format as events array
   }

+see binary documentation file for css color names and variable names explanation
 ```